 When running Viz Arc, a SignalR Hub waits for incoming connections internally.
-The Arc Web Server Port can be configured, see General Settings.
+The Viz Arc In-App Web API portcan be configured, see Communication under the General Settings.
 The hub where the various methods can be invoked by clients is called VizArcHub.